 - What notification and escalation processes exist in case of a security event?

-If a security breach occurs, all affected customers are notified using email and a message banner in the Kentik portal.
+Were a security breach to occur, all affected customers are notified using email and a message banner in the Kentik portal.

 - Is Kentik insured by a 3rd party for security/operational losses?

-- Are the hosting facilities SAS 70 Type II Certified?
+- Are the hosting facilities SOC 1 and 2 Certified?